 Rick Warren is the author of the popular book, The Purpose Driven Life, and pastor of Saddleback Church in Southern California.
 He stated on Larry King Live, April 6, 2009, that "never been and never will be" an "anti-gay or anti-gay marriage activist."
-He said that he regretted supporting Proposition 8 (a California Proposition to ban gay marriage).
+He said he regretted supporting Proposition 8 (a California Proposition to ban gay marriage).
 He also said,

 What is wrong with Rick Warren?
 Isn't he aware of what the Bible says about homosexuality?